jonathankwhitmer/DPOLY-2020-SC/README.md

 # DPOLY-2020-SC

-URGENT NOTE: Due to recent news on the APS March Meeting, we are standing by on Day 2 of the DPOLY workshop.
+URGENT NOTE: Due to recent news on the APS March Meeting, there will be *no* activities on Day 2.
+We're working on possibilities for a "virtual day 2" at a later date.
+An email with more details will follow.

 Tutorials and data for the DPOLY 2020 Short Course: Machine Learning for Polymer Physicsts https://bit.ly/DPOLY2020SC